 Sheridan tells me she only works with people who are truly thirsty for change and wholly dedicated to the process.
 “They must do their homework, and they must bring all of themselves (even the disowned parts),” she says.
 “They must be willing to go there and lean into their pain, guilt, sadness, longing, cravings—everything—so that they can understand themselves more deeply.”

 Do You Need to See Your Coach In Person?

 I’m working with a life coach right now, who sends me homework every Sunday for 10 weeks.
-But generally the duration you spend with a life coach is sort of as long as a piece of string.
+But generally, the duration you spend with a life coach is sort of as long as a piece of string.
 “Some of my clients have massive lightbulb moments after just one session,” says Swire.
-Sometimes it’s that intention to ‘go there,’ spend some energy and time on their self and be heard by a professional who asks powerful questions.”
+Sometimes it’s that intention to ‘go there,’ spend some energy and time on themselves and be heard by a professional who asks powerful questions.”